Trainz: Trainz Simulator 2009: World Builder Edition

-Trainz Simulator 2010: Engineer’s Edition
+Trainz Simulator 2010: Engineer's Edition

 Trainz Simulator 2010, or TS2010, introduced improved graphics capabilities, Speedtree technology, an overhauled user interface, seasonal assets, and layer support in Surveyor.
-TS2010 also introduced Native Mode, which allowed the game to harness new 64-bit processing, while retaining a Compatibility Mode for older 32-bit computer architectures and better performance with older routes and assets marked as "Faulty" due to stricter code enforcement..
+TS2010 also introduced Native Mode, which allowed the game to harness new 64-bit processing, while retaining a Compatibility Mode for older 32-bit computer architectures and better performance with older routes and assets marked as "Faulty" due to stricter code enforcement.

 Service Pack 4 introduced an early version of multiplayer, but also controversially removed Compatibility Mode.

 Trainz Simulator: iPad, Android

 To celebrate the 10th anniversary of Trainz, N3V Games released a Trainz app for the iPad on 4 December 2010.
 Users can lay tracks, drive trains.
 Users have access to Driver and Surveyor and can create routes and drive trains with the help of tutorials.
 An Android version of the game was released on 22 July 2011 and has the same features as the iPad version.
 The app is a port of Trainz Simulator 2009.

+Despite being released before Trainz Simulator 12, however, Trainz Simulator utilizes a doppler effect that would later be found in the aforementioned Trainz release.